jhodges10/custom-actions-app-python/README.md

 # TODO

 1. Add support for version stacks
-2. Remove timecode dropdown (or implement it)
-3. Update slate to add space for more fields (FPS, resolution, etc.)
+2. Update slate to add space for more fields (FPS, resolution, etc.)

 ### How to render programmatically with After effects
 https://www.themarketingtechnologist.co/creating-dynamic-videos-using-javascript-and-after-effects-the-basics/